“I don’t know how to describe how much better I feel.”

 As an athlete in any arena, you have learned to use your body, and to use it efficiently.
 However, you may have also developed habits that worked in the past but don’t now, or you may want to refine movements because of your personal goals.
 Feldenkrais practitioners have worked with professional golfers, equestrians, kayakers, hikers, runners, and more.

-Actually, they are quite dissimilar.
+Yes...and no!
 Unlike yoga, Feldenkrais doesn't encourage holding poses or stretching for lengthy periods of time.
-We don’t repeat the same positions over and over.
+You don’t repeat the same positions over and over.
 Instead, Feldenkrais classes use gentle and unique movement inquiry to discern holding patterns, range of motion, movement inefficiencies, and even pain/discomfort.
 By learning what your habitual movement patterns are and how they may be doing you a disservice, you can choose to learn a new pattern of movement that encourages freedom and ease.
 In fact, a growing number of yoga teachers take Feldenkrais classes.
 The yoga industry has adopted many of the instructions you might hear in a Feldenkrais class—like “Breathe easily,” or “Don’t do too much”—because of the pain their students have created for themselves.